Data protection

 Legitimate interests in data processing

-Our legitimate interest lies in the implementation of video conferences and webinars using Zoom.
-You are completely free to participate in this.
+Our legitimate interest is to conduct video conferences and webinars using Zoom.
+You are perfectly free to participate in these.

-Insofar as personal data are transferred to servers of Zoom in the United States and stored and processed there, we have concluded with Zoom the standard contractual clauses adopted by the EU Commission that allow the transfer of personal data to the US in specific cases.
+In case personal data are transferred to Zoom servers in the USA and stored and further processed there, we have agreed on the standard data protection clauses adopted by the EU Commission with Zoom, which permit the transfer of personal data to the USA in individual cases.

 Duration of data storage